-Clause 22 Client instructions concerning execution of work
+Clause 22.
+Client instructions concerning execution of works

-Subclause (1) The client may issue instructions concerning the execution of work.
+Subclause (1) The client may issue instructions concerning the execution of works.

-Subclause (2) The contractor must obtain the client's decision if the contract and the basis for it do not provide sufficient guidance for the execution of the work.
+Subclause (2) The contractor must obtain the client's decision if the contract and the basis for it do not provide sufficient guidance for the execution of the works.

-Subclause (3) If the contractor finds that the client's instructions concerning the execution of the work under clause 22, subclauses (1) and (2), involve variations to the work as stated in clause 23, the contractor must notify the client of this as soon as possible.
+Subclause (3) If the contractor finds that the client's instructions concerning the execution of the works under clause 22, subclauses (1) and (2), involve variations to the works as stated in clause 23, the contractor must notify the client of this as soon as possible.

-Clause 23 Variations to work
+Clause 23.
+Variations to works

-Subclause (1) The client may order variations to the work when such variations are naturally linked to the services agreed upon.
+Subclause (1) The client may order variations to the works when such variations are naturally linked to the services agreed upon.
 A variation may be that the contractor supplies a service in addition to or instead of a service originally agreed, that the nature, quality, type or execution of a service is changed or that services agreed upon are omitted.